Prof Regina L. Blaszczyk, Advisory Board Member

 Proof cover for ‘Colour and Design’, a special issue of the Journal of Design History, edited by Regina L. Blaszczyk (vol. 27, no. 3, 2014).

 Reggie and I next worked together as members of the Editorial Board of the Journal of Design History, which she joined in November 2009 (I had been Editor and Book Reviews Editor, 2002-8, and returned as Managing Editor, 2011-17).
-Reggie’s contribution was so valuable that her tenure was extended and I remember wondering how we would manage without her when she left the board to focus on her work at the Leeds, which she had joined in February 2013.
+Reggie’s contribution was so valuable that her tenure was extended and I remember wondering how we would manage without her when she left the board to focus on her work at the University of Leeds, which she had joined in February 2013.
 In addition to her editorial role, and leadership of the Journal’s Archives, Collections and Curating section, Reggie has contributed important research to the Journal, and to several JDH special issues.
 She has an article, ‘Designing Synthetics, Promoting Brands: Dorothy Liebes, DuPont Fibres and Post-war American Interiors’ in a special issue which I co-edited with Professor Anne Massey, ‘Professionalizing Interior Design 1870–1970’ (vol. 21, no. 1, 2008).
 She edited a special issue, Colour and Design (vol. 27, no. 3, 2014), and a later special issue, ‘Interrogating Intellectual Property Rights in Fashion and Design’ (vol. 30, no. 4, 2017), co-edited by Veronique Pouillard and Tereza Kuldova, was part of Reggie’s major HERA-funded project on the fashion business.

 The Enterprise of Culture (2013-16) saw Reggie leading an international team of researchers in an extended exploration of fashion.
 Blaszczyk introduces the project on its website as follows: